VALUATION HIGHLIGHTS

 Alcoa is the leader in the production of aluminum products such as primary aluminum, fabricated aluminum, and alumina.
 The company is involved in every aspect of the industry, including mining, refining, smelting, and recycling.

-Aluminum products represent around 55% of Alcoa’s revenues; accordingly, the company is heavily impacted by aluminum prices.
+Aluminum products account for over 51% of Alcoa's revenues; accordingly, the company is heavily impacted by aluminum prices.

 Alcoa operates in around 10 countries worldwide, including Australia, Brazil, the U.S., and European countries.